0816keisuke/settingMac_byBrew/README.md

 $ git clone https://github.com/0816keisuke/settingMac_byBrew.git
 $ cd settingMac_byBrew

-(Write down Homebrew formulae/casks to file BrewList)
+(Write down Homebrew formulae/casks to file "BrewList")

 $ sh setup.sh
 ```

 ## How to Write BrewList
 Write down Homebrew formulae/casks to file "BrewList."
-The head of lists of formulae has to be "--formulae", and of casks has to be "--casks"
+The head of formulae list has to be "--formulae", and of casks list has to be "--casks"
 In this file, use hash-tag "#" if you want to comment out a line.

 The following is an example of BrewList.